Colectiv nightclub fire: International aid

 Immediately after the Club Colectiv tragedy, Romania could have requested assistance through the EU Civil Protection Mechanism.
 However, the request was only made six days after the fire.
 Thus, on November 5th the European Commission received a request from the Romanian Government to transfer about 80 patients who could not be treated in Romania to other member states of the European Union or the European Economic Area.
 Interim Prime Minister Sorin Cîmpeanu stated that Romania had not triggered the mechanism because the Club Colectiv tragedy had not fitted the formal definition of disasters.

 On 8 November, 10 injured victims were transported by a NATO C-17 aircraft to clinics in the United Kingdom and Norway.
 Previously, two patients had been transferred to Vienna, and two others to Tel HaShomer Hospital in Tel Aviv.
 Likewise, the day before, 16 victims had been transported to hospitals in the Netherlands and Belgium.
 Two of them (a Romanian citizen and an Italian woman) died in Rotterdam.
 Some doctors came to Romania to see the patients before the transfer.

+At the time of the 2016 Brussels bombings, the Queen Astrid Military Hospital was already treating numerous victims, many of whom had been under care for four to five months.
+The hospital wards were therefore fully occupied, requiring an emergency reorganisation.
+Patients were transferred to nearby hotels within a short time frame.
+Within approximately thirty minutes, rooms were cleared and cleaned for the incoming casualties.
+The Romanian patients initially misunderstood the situation and feared they were being discharged prematurely.